Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 - Your voltage reading should be about 0.5 volts higher than your base voltage.

-- If voltage reading is not about 0.5 volts higher than base voltage, bypass the voltage regulator to check whether your voltage regulator or alternator is bad.
+- If the voltage reading is not about 0.5 volts higher than the base voltage, bypass the voltage regulator to check whether your voltage regulator or alternator is bad.
 Consult your vehicle repair manual, if necessary.

 - Another reason for an alternator to fail this test is the installation of aftermarket accessories that surpass the alternator capacity when run along other devices.

 NOTE: If you diagnose a bad alternator, make sure to do a charging system voltage drop test as well.
-If there's too much resistance in the charging circuit, most likely it'll force the new alternator to overcharge to compensate the voltage drop in the circuit.
+If there's too much resistance in the charging circuit, most likely it'll force the new alternator to overcharge to compensate for the voltage drop in the circuit.
 Eventually, the new alternator will overheat and fail.
 This also reduces the service life of the battery.